Increase Non-dues Revenue with Interactive and Competency Based elearning

 • Realistic and challenging scenarios make learning engaging and memorable.

-• The material learned from nano courses is often gained quickly and immediately applicable.
+• The material from nano courses is often learned quickly and is immediately applicable.

 • Nano courses are effective for self-assessment, training, and/or mastery of a topic.

-• Nano courses are fast and easy to create, allowing association members to quickly earn credits in newly developed areas.
+• Nano courses are fast and easy to create, allowing organization members to quickly earn credits in newly developed areas.

 • Videos are easy to create and update, allowing for the most up-to-date and relevant information.

-• Situational-based learning and exercises help to teach how to draft documents, how to answer real-life questions, and how to act in many other scenarios.
+• Situational-based learning and exercises help teach how to draft documents, answer real-life questions, and act in many other scenarios.

-As we have outlined, there are many opportunities for associations to expand their library of courses, improve their education programs and increase non-dues revenue.
+As we have outlined, there are many opportunities for organizations to expand their course libraries, improve their education programs, and increase non-dues revenue.

 Tags